APJansen/QNMspectral/README.md

 ### Installing

-1. If you haven’t already dowloaded it, click ‘Clone or download’ on the top right.
+1. If you haven’t already dowloaded it, click ‘Clone or download’ on the top right, and choose `download ZIP`.

 2. Now go to the ‘package’ folder and copy the ‘QNMspectral’ folder located there.